How to Find Records in an Excel 2010 Table

 How to find records in a table manually

-Click the Form button on the Quick Access toolbar and then use the following techniques to navigate records in the data form:
+The Form button that displays a data form isn’t included on the Excel 2010 Ribbon, but you can add this button to the Quick Access toolbar by using the Quick Access Toolbar settings in the Excel Options dialog box.
+Click the Form button on the Quick Access toolbar and then use the following techniques to navigate records in the data form.

 Next record: Press the down-arrow key, press Enter, click the Find Next button, or click the down scroll arrow at the bottom of the scroll bar.

 Previous record: Press the up-arrow key, press Shift+Enter, click the Find Prev button, or click the up scroll arrow at the top of the scroll bar.

 First record: Press Ctrl+up-arrow key, press Ctrl+PgUp, or drag the scroll box to the very top of the scroll bar.